-The Master of Business Administration degree program (MBA.) has been designed with a common core of coursework and two elective program tracks to meet the needs of our students.
-The program, designed for Christians, emphasizes the application of a biblical worldview to the decisions of economic commerce, management of people, and stewardship of resources.
-Integrity is a theme that will run through the entire program.
-The proposed program will utilize a case study methodology in each course, challenging students to develop practical problem solving skills throughout the program.
+Corban's Master of Business Administration is designed for Christians, emphasizing the application of a biblical worldview to the decisions of economic commerce, management of people, and stewardship of resources.
+Integrity is a theme that will run through the entire degree.
+The Corban MBA utilizes a case study methodology, challenging students to develop practical problem solving skills.